orthanc-mirrors/orthanc-book/Sphinx/source/plugins/transfers.rst

+      "Threads" : 6,             // Number of worker threads for one transfer "BucketSize" : 4096,       // Optimal size for a bucket (in KB) "CacheSize" : 128,         // Size of the memory cache to process DICOM files (in MB)
+                                 // This cache is used by the sender of a Push job and keeps
+                                 // a copy of compressed instances while they are being split
+                                 // in buckets and sent to the destination.
-      "Threads" : 6,             // Number of worker threads for one transfer "BucketSize" : 4096,       // Optimal size for a bucket (in KB) "CacheSize" : 128,         // Size of the memory cache to process DICOM files (in MB) "MaxPushTransactions" : 4, // Maximum number of simultaneous receptions in push mode "MaxHttpRetries" : 0,      // Maximum number of HTTP retries for one bucket "PeerConnectivityTimeout": 2, // HTTP Timeout (in seconds) used when checking if a remote peer has the transfer plugin enabled in /transfers/peers GET route
+      "MaxPushTransactions" : 4, // Maximum number of simultaneous receptions in push mode "MaxHttpRetries" : 0,      // Maximum number of HTTP retries for one bucket "PeerConnectivityTimeout": 2, // HTTP Timeout (in seconds) used when checking if a remote peer has the transfer plugin enabled in /transfers/peers GET route